 Spiti Valley (Himachal Pradesh)

-The cold desert mountain of Spiti is located in the north eastern end of the hill state of Himachal Pradesh and is known as the ‘middle land’ due to its location in between India and Tibet.
-During the winter months this valley seems surreal since the entire valley gets covered in some snow which is not that heavy but is successful in making it look like a complete ethereal beauty.
-With majestic and ancient monasteries the entire snow clad region offers a feeling of deep spirituality combined with an awe inspiring beauty.
+The cold desert mountain of Spiti is located in the northeastern end of the hill state of Himachal Pradesh and is known as the ‘middle land’ due to its location in between India and Tibet.
+During the winter months, this valley seems surreal since the entire valley gets covered in some snow which is not that heavy but is successful in making it look like a complete ethereal beauty.
+With majestic and ancient monasteries the entire snow-clad region offers a feeling of deep spirituality combined with awe-inspiring beauty.
 There are a number of sightseeing destinations here where you can just sit back, relax and take in the beauty this place has to offer.
 Snow in Spiti has to probably be one of the most mesmerizing sights in India.
-If you are looking to spend your vacations among the undulating, snow covered hills with a hint of peace and spirituality then a visit to Spiti should definitely be on your bucket list since the snow fall in Spiti is unlike anywhere else in the world.
+If you are looking to spend your vacations among the undulating, snow-covered hills with a hint of peace and spirituality then a visit to Spiti should definitely be on your bucket list since the snowfall in Spiti is unlike anywhere else in the world.